South Taranaki Bight

 The bight was once a calving ground for southern right whales in winter and spring and early Europeans in New Zealand called it Mothering Bay after the large number of cow-calf pairs.
 However right whale numbers were greatly reduced by whaling and only a handful of cows visit regularly today.
 Pygmy blue whales were discovered off Cape Egmont in 2007 and the South Taranaki Bight was confirmed in 2014 as the only known feeding and foraging ground for blue whales in New Zealand, hosting a unique population of its own.
 Blue whales also frequent an area off Kahurangi Point in the nearby northern South Island.

+A seabed survey by the National Institute of Water and Atmospheric Research in 2023 found that the bight contained 14 rocky reefs with abundant life including "kelp forests, macroalgal meadows, and gardens of 39 species of sponge.
+Blue cod (including nurseries at four sites), scarlet wrasse, butterfly perch, leatherjackets and tarakihi dominated the fish species, also including snapper, trevally, kingfish, and kahawai".

+Australian-owned mining company Trans-Tasman Resources has proposed to mine iron sand from the bight.
+In 2017, they were given approval to mine 50 million tonnes of the South Taranaki Bight seabed each year, but in 2021 this approval was overturned by the New Zealand Supreme Court.